 Extensive damage reported after TTC bus slams into two homes in Scarborough

-A TTC bus that crashed into two homes in Scarborough early Thursday morning is shown.
-(Mike Nguyen)
+Home security video shows moment TTC bus plows into two Scarborough homes

 Chris Fox, CTV News Toronto